Ahmed20150/EasyTravel/README.md

   - Complaints filing and replying

 ## How to Use
-1. Run `npm start` to start the server on `http://localhost:3000/`.
+1. Run `npm run dev` to start the server on `http://localhost:3000/`.
-2. Use an API client like Postman or a frontend interface to interact with routes.
+2. Use an API client like Postman or a frontend interface to interact with routes (client side can be run using "npm start") .

 ## Contribute
 Contributions are welcome!
 If you find a bug or want to add a feature, open an issue or submit a pull request.
 The project is not perfect; improvements, refactorings, and optimizations are encouraged.